section-engineering-education/engineering-education/content/articles/working-with-java-synchronization/index.md

 ### Different types of synchronization
 Below are the two forms of synchronization:

-1. **Process Synchronization**: We are executing many threads or processes simultaneously to commit to a series of operations.
+1. **Process Synchronization**: It is the task phenomenon of coordinating the execution of processes in such a manner that no two processes may access the same common data and resources.

 2. **Thread Synchronization**: This synchronization ensures that only one thread may access a shared resource at a time.

 ### The race condition
 A race condition may occur in Java due to the use of several threads to implement applications concurrently.
-Because Java is a multithreaded programming language, race conditions are more likely to occur.
 In some ways, the race condition resembles deadlock since it is caused by multi-threading and may lead to serious consequences.
 Threads that are working on the same object or data without sufficient synchronization might result in overlapping operations on each other, which is what causes race conditions.

 To understand further let's first look at the types of race conditions: